How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 This study was essentially two reviews in one.

-The first was an ‘umbrella review’, where existing systematic reviews and meta-analyses on step count and mortality risk were analysed to get a high-level summary of where the research stands on the topic so far.
+The first was an ‘umbrella review’, where existing systematic reviews and meta-analyses on step count and mortality risk were analysed to provide a high-level summary of the current state of research on the topic.

 The second was a meta-analysis of prospective cohort studies, in which a group of people are followed over time to see if there’s a relationship between exposure (step count) and outcome (mortality).